mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that finds all empty files and directories.
+Script that all files with an extension in the directory.
 ~
 ~
 ~